 She has written at length about topics like the female (and male) gaze, female representation in film and her novels are riddled with references to films and plays on the cliches of cinema.

-On episode 8 we will discuss everything food has to offer in cinema.
+We will discuss everything food has to offer in cinema.
 What does food and the act of eating reveal about cinematic characters?
 Why are we often so mesmerised by those eating on screen, desiring the very food that they are consuming?
 Join us for a very tasteful discussion.
 WARNING – Do Not Listen While Hungry!

 (Come watch with us at LAB111 – book your tickets)